RohitEdathil/RohitEdathil/README.md

 - 🔭 I’m currently working on WebMaster CMS
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on cool stuff that interests me
-- 🤔 I’m looking for help with Stuff I am good at
+- 🤔 I’m looking for help with Stuff I am not good at
-- 💬 Ask me about Anything
+- 💬 Ask me about Anything I know
 - 📫 How to reach me: Linkedin, Email

 ![Profile views](https://gpvc.arturio.dev/RohitEdathil)